The Short/Semi-Professional Version

 Since starting my library journey in 2016, I’ve finished my MLS and worked with three different public library systems in the Denver Metro area.
 I’m an Emporia State University SLIM alum – and if you are too, let’s connect through the Alumni Facebook Group!
-Along the way I’ve been a library page, a volunteer preschool storyteller, a volunteer shelver, a floor associate, a storytime specialist, an early literacy department lead and a youth services librarian.
+Along the way I’ve been a library page, a volunteer preschool storyteller, a floor associate, a storytime specialist, a youth and family services librarian and an early literacy department lead.

 Oh, and speaking of employers past and present, the thoughts and opinions expressed on this blog are my own.

 In his 1997 Emmy Acceptance Speech, Mr. Rogers said: